dapr/quickstarts/conversation/javascript/http/README.md

 ## Run the app individually

-1. Open a terminal and run the `conversation` app.
-Build the dependencies if you haven't already.
+1. Open a terminal and navigate to the `conversation` app.
+Install the dependencies if you haven't already.

 ```bash
 cd ./conversation